momo674/CRX-Project/README.md

 Why would you even make this... its so extra...

 Well its because I really hate the long lines and i always forget to order my stuff in advanced too, plus i wanna get my ahnds on some api Work!
+I first plan to make this project work for my own personal needs then I want to alter my work to allow anyone to use it!

 Change Log: